Best Registration, Application, Booking, and Request Form Templates for Teams and Businesses

 How to Choose the Right Template

 Use a registration form when someone is signing up to attend, join, or participate in something.
-The key signal: is there a specific event, session, or program they’re joining?
-If yes, start with a registration template.
+The outcome is automatic: submission confirms a spot.
+Key signal: is there a specific event, session, or program they’re joining?
+If yes, start with the registration template collection.

 Use an application form when submissions need review or approval before anything moves forward.
-Application forms collect more context than registration forms and are designed to help a reviewer make a decision — not just confirm a spot.
+Application forms collect more context than registration forms and are designed to help a reviewer make a decision — not just confirm a place.
+Browse application form templates when the next step depends on review.

 Use a booking or request form when timing, availability, or follow-up matters.
 These forms are not about approving someone — they’re about coordinating logistics and confirming details before the work begins.